LinX64/RxJava/README.md

-# RxJava
+# RxJava/Kotlin
-A sample of using RxJava/Kotlin along with Retrofit and Data Binding with an MVVM design pattern.
+A sample project for using RxJava/Kotlin along with Retrofit, DataBinding, and Hilt for Dependency Injection with an MVVM design pattern.

 ### Room for improvement